bocadilloproject/bocadillo/docs/guide/README.md

 Although Bocadillo was designed to make working with async as pleasurable as possible, we do know that learning async Python can be overwhelming in the beginning.

 If you need help to get the ground running, take a look at our [Async crash course](/guide/async.md).

-## Why Bocadillo?

-That's a great question!
-To learn more about the framework's history, design decisions, or why it's called Bocadillo in the first place, check out our [Frequently Asked Questions](/faq.md) page.